Multimedia Broadcast Multicast Service: Deployments

-In February 2016, Akamai demonstrated with Expway, delivery of video streams across LTE networks with live on the fly switching from unicast to broadcast, at Mobile World Congress 2016.
+In February 2016, Akamai demonstrated with ENENSYS Expway, delivery of video streams across LTE networks with live on the fly switching from unicast to broadcast, at Mobile World Congress 2016.

 In April 2016, Verizon, Telstra, KT and EE launched the LTE Broadcast Alliance.

 As of January 2019, the Global Mobile Suppliers Association had identified 41 operators that have invested in eMBMS (including those considering/testing/trialling, deploying or piloting and those that have deployed or launched eMBMS).
 Five operators state they have now deployed eMBMS or launched some sort of commercial service using eMBMS.

 The range of chipsets available that can support eMBMS has been steadily growing, with three mobile processors/platforms released since March 2018.
 GSA has identified 69 chipsets supporting eMBMS, and there are at least 59 devices that support eMBMS (in some instances after operator-specific upgrades).

 Competing technologies

 Main competing technologies of MBMS include DVB-H/DVB-T, DVB-SH, DMB, ESM-DAB, and MediaFLO.
 However, due to spectrum scarcity and the cost of building new broadcast infrastructure some of these technologies may not be viable.
 MediaFLO has been deployed commercially in the US by Verizon Wireless through their relationship with MediaFLO USA, Inc. (a subsidiary of Qualcomm) however the service was shut down in early 2011.
 DMB and DVB-H trials have been ongoing for more than a year now, like those during the football 2006 championships in Germany.

 Huawei's proprietary CMB is a precursor to the Multimedia Broadcast Multicast Service.
 It was specified in 3GPP R6 and is using existing UMTS infrastructure.
 Huawei says that CMB is based on existing UMTS infrastructure and real time streaming application protocol.

-The most significant competition is from services that stream individual video feeds to users over uni-cast data connections.
+The most significant competition is from services that stream individual video feeds to users over unicast data connections.
 While less efficient in certain situations, particularly the traditional case where everyone watches the same stream simultaneously, the user convenience of individual streaming has taken over the vast majority of the mobile media streaming market.